Chestnut Nature Park comprises of Chestnut Nature Park (South) and Chestnut Nature Park (North).

 - Always remember to bring a poncho or an umbrella, in case the weather takes a twist for the worse.
 Also, do check the weather forecast in advance to avoid any potential weather shock.
 You never know how Singapore‘s weather can surprise you in ways more than one.

 - Keep yourself hydrated at all times!
 Bring your water bottles along and drink up to avoid dehydration while having a good time.
+It’s something I always highlight when it comes to packing for summer.

 - If you plan to cycle, ensure that you follow the correct cycling etiquettes and be in proper attire and wear the appropriate safety gears, if necessary.